Sudan says deal with US blocks further compensation claims

 The ministry said the deal, signed at the U.S. State Department Friday, was meant to settle all lawsuits against Sudan in American courts, including those related to the 1998 bombings of the U.S. embassies in Kenya and Tanzania.
 The deal would enter into force after U.S. Congress passes legislation needed to implement the agreement.

 Sudan’s transitional government has agreed to pay $335 million in compensation for victims of the attacks that were carried out by Osama bin Laden’s al-Qaida network while the militant leader was living in Sudan.
-The ministry said the money would be held at an escrow account till the U.S. finalize the restoration of Sudan’s sovereign immunity.
+The ministry said the money would be held in an escrow account till the U.S. finalizes the restoration of Sudan’s sovereign immunity.

+The State Department has notified Congress of the agreement, which it described as a “monumental win for victims of terrorism.”

+It said the deal also included compensation settlement for victims of the deadly 2000 bombing of the USS Cole at Yemen’s southern port of Aden which killed 17 Marines, and for the killing of John Granville, an official with the U.S. Agency for International Development, who was killed in a drive-by shooting in the Sudanese capital of Khartoum in 2008.

 “The signing .. marks a critically important step toward achieving justice for the tragedy our families,” said Edith L. Bartley, spokeswoman for the families of the Americans killed in the Kenya attack.